Spain's home-working draft bill to make employers pay for expenses | Health

 Spain's home-working draft bill to make employers pay for expenses

-The Spanish government has agreed with unions and business leaders that employers must cover home working expenses after the coronavirus pandemic caused millions to work from their living rooms, Deputy Prime Minister Pablo Iglesias said on Tuesday.
+The Spanish government has agreed with unions and business leaders that employers must cover home working expenses after the coronavirus pandemic caused millions to work from their living rooms.

 - READ MORE ON: